PeterDrake/drakepedia/data_structures/references.md

 ![The box for x contains 4.
 The box for y also contains 4.](simple_assignment.svg)

-With reference, an assignment still copies the contents of the box, but now that means copying the *reference*, not the object on the other end.
+With references, an assignment still copies the contents of the box, but now that means copying the *reference*, not the object on the other end.
 For example, if you
 ```java
 int[] a = {1, 2, 3};
 int[] b = a;